itayniv/aesop-fables-stories/README.md

 ### ✨ Cleaning the dataset

-For the analysis of the content I compiled a [JSON file](https://github.com/itayniv/aesop-fables-stories/blob/master/public/aesopFables.json) file holding all stories broken down to individual sentences, their titles, characters, and animals.
+For the analysis of the content I compiled a [JSON file](https://github.com/itayniv/aesop-fables-stories/blob/master/public/aesopFables.json) holding all stories broken down to individual sentences, their titles, characters, and animals.

 This file is key for generation of new stories, as it holds all sentences and acts as the 'database' for the experiment.